ibi-group/otp-middleware/docs/trip-monitoring.md

 search, whereas a leg id query is a simple lookup operation.
 Itineraries returned from the OTP plan query are stripped from delay data and matched against the original monitored itinerary.

-Two itineraries match if they meet the conditions below:
+Two itineraries match if they meet the conditions below defined in `ItineraryMatcher` and `LegMatcher` classes:
 - Both itineraries can be monitored (they don't contain rentals)
 - The have the same number of legs
 - The origin and destination stops match